mik90/car/README.md

 # Car

-I bought a Pi-controlled RC car only to find that it didn't work, might as well rewrite it.
+Might start calling it Soccc: System on a Chip Controlled Car I bought a Pi-controlled RC car only to find that it didn't work, might as well rewrite it.

 Original product code: https://github.com/UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi